 Benefits of Using FPGAs in Camera Link Applications

 As the following figure illustrates, you can take advantage of low-cost FPGAs—such as Cyclone® IV and Cyclone® V devices — to create high-performance Camera Link applications that lower your TCO and increase your return on investment (ROI).
-If you need an even higher level of performance, use the Arria V GX or Stratix® V FPGAs from Intel.
+If you need an even higher level of performance, use Intel® Cyclone® 10 FPGA, Intel® Arria® 10 FPGA, or Intel® Stratix® 10 FPGA.